pnordboj/LethalModelSwitcher/README.md

-# Lethal Company Mod Template

-Thank you for using the mod template!
-Here are a few tips to help you on your journey:
+## Lethal Model Switcher

+Thank you for using the Lethal Model Switcher library!
+This library simplifies the process of switching models in the game Lethal Company.
+Below are instructions on how to use this library for your own model mod.

-## Versioning
+### Versioning

-BepInEx uses [semantic versioning, or semver](https://semver.org/), for the mod's version info.
+BepInEx uses semantic versioning, or semver, for the mod's version info.
 To increment it, you can either modify the version tag in the `.csproj` file directly, or use your IDE's UX to increment the version.
 Below is an example of modifying the `.csproj` file directly:

 ```xml
 <!-- BepInEx Properties -->